-- 3.13 FE has highlighted in their business plan submission the following key points: - Enhanced focus on maintenance related activities associated with growth, maturity and safety of the network and to comply with changing requirements (e.g. increase in frequency of inspection of medium pressure regulators). - Growing customer base leading to increased cost for gas emergency calls and responses. - Increase in staff levels by circa 3.5 FTEs compared to current levels, of which three FTEs to reflect the uplift in maintenance activities and half an FTE to cover additional regulatory reporting and stakeholder engagement (including with respect to consumer protection). - Requested increase in connection incentive allowance for OO connections to reflect increased advertising and marketing requirements. - Anticipated increase in network rates payable to LPS, calculated as a function of FE's conveyance revenue. - Increase in professional and legal fees by circa £300k in the pre-last year of the price control period to reflect consultancy advice required with price control reviews. - Projected increase in IT Cost with forecasts reflective of incremental customer and staffing requirements, current managed service contract for IT and projected costs for the licencing and use of a new IT platform, forecast to be purchased in 2022. - Sustained higher level of insurance costs following significant increase in 2021 driven by the Covid-19 pandemic and Brexit.
+3.15 FE has highlighted in its business plan submission the following key points:

+- Enhanced focus on maintenance related activities associated with growth, maturity and safety of the network and to comply with changing requirements (e.g. increase in frequency of inspection of medium pressure regulators). - Growing customer base leading to increased cost for gas emergency calls and responses. - Increase in staff levels by circa 3.5 FTEs compared to current levels, of which three FTEs are to reflect the uplift in maintenance activities and half an FTE to cover additional regulatory reporting and stakeholder engagement (including with respect to consumer protection). - Requested increase in connection incentive allowance for OO connections to reflect increased advertising and marketing requirements. - Anticipated increase in network rates payable to LPS, calculated as a function of FE's conveyance revenue. - Increase in professional and legal fees by circa £300k in the years leading up to the next price control period to reflect consultancy advice required. - Projected increase in IT Cost with forecasts reflective of incremental customer and staffing requirements, current managed service contract for IT and projected costs for the licencing and use of a new IT platform, forecast to be purchased in 2022. - Sustained higher level of insurance costs following significant increase in 2021 driven by the COVID-19 pandemic and Brexit.